All Products

 Document Center

-You can use the PolarDBO Change Data Capture (CDC) connector, which is compatible with PolarDB for PostgreSQL (Compatible with Oracle), to sequentially read the full snapshot data and data changes in PolarDB for PostgreSQL (Compatible with Oracle) databases.
-For more information about the features and usage, see community Postgres CDC documentation.
+The Flink CDC connector compatible with PolarDB for PostgreSQL (Compatible with Oracle) (PolarDBO Flink CDC) reads full snapshot data and change data from PolarDB for PostgreSQL (Compatible with Oracle) databases.
+For specific features and usage, see the community Postgres CDC documentation.

-PolarDB for PostgreSQL (Compatible with Oracle) differs from community PostgreSQL only in a few data types and built-in objects.
-This topic describes how to package a PolarDBO Flink CDC connector that supports PolarDB for PostgreSQL (Compatible with Oracle) with minimal code changes based on the community Postgres CDC.
+Because PolarDB for PostgreSQL (Compatible with Oracle) differs from community PostgreSQL in only a few data types and built-in object handling, this topic explains how to adapt and package a PolarDBO Flink CDC connector that supports PolarDB for PostgreSQL (Compatible with Oracle), based on the community PostgreSQL CDC, with minimal code changes.

 Note